aHemanth123/SQL_Churn/README.md

 - This query assesses the impact of paperless billing on customer churn.

 ###  Scenario  8 : Customer Lifetime Value (CLTV) Segmentation

+    SELECT
+     CASE
+        WHEN CLTV > 5000 THEN 'High Value'
+        WHEN CLTV BETWEEN 2000 AND 5000 THEN 'Medium Value' ELSE 'Low Value'
+      END AS CLTV_Segment,
+      COUNT(*) AS CustomerCount
+      FROM  [dbo].[telcom_clean_data#csv$]
+    GROUP BY
+      CASE
+        WHEN CLTV > 5000 THEN 'High Value'
+        WHEN CLTV BETWEEN 2000 AND 5000 THEN 'Medium Value' ELSE 'Low Value'
+       END
+    ORDER BY CustomerCount DESC;